Why different

 Agent runtime Tool-use loop with native provider adapters for OpenAI, Anthropic, Ollama, Gemini, and OpenAI-compatible providers.
 Profile + tool catalog.
 Skill-driven assistant loop tuned for personal workflows.

 Messaging Unified inbox: email, Telegram, Slack, Discord, and Apple Messages, including iMessage/SMS where macOS allows it — threaded, agent-tagged.
+The Telegram channel is two-way: chat with your assistant from your phone.
 Gateway plus chat surfaces (WhatsApp, Telegram, Slack, Discord).

 Cross-device Runs on Windows PCs and Macs.
 Pair over LAN; peer chat targets the agent on the other device.
 Mailbox transport as fallback bus.
 Gateway WebSocket plus optional nodes.